A Huge Chunk of Most IQ Tests --- and You Can Ace It

 Consider the following math question: Which number comes next in this sequence: 4, 9, 12, 25?

-In order to answer the question correctly, the test-taker must figure out why each of the four numbers belong in the group.
+To answer the question correctly, the test-taker must figure out why each of the four numbers belongs to the group.

 What do they have in common with one another?
-Studying each number closely, it would appear that all are perfect squares: 4 is 2 x 2; 9 is 3 x 3, and so forth.
-They also appear to be in sequence.
-The next answer therefore is 36 or 6 x 6.
+Studying each number carefully, it would appear that all are perfect squares: 4 is 2 x 2; 9 is 3 x 3, and so forth.
+They also seem to be in sequence.
+The next answer, therefore, is 36 or 6 x 6.

-There are also occasions when such questions are verbal in nature.
+There are also occasions when such questions are verbal.
 For instance, there are questions which would call for the test-taker to appreciate the quality of conclusions.
 Below is an example:

 Beth wore purple hat and a short dress Monday, and

-Which of the following is most likely true on Wednesday?
+Which of the following is most likely correct on Wednesday?

 a.
 Beth wore an orange hat and a casual T-shirt and jeans Wednesday.